paidy/interview/SimpleRestaurantApi.md

 ## Requirements

+* The server API MUST fully follow REST API principles and present a set of HTTP endpoints to connect to.
 * The client (the restaurant staff “devices” making the requests) MUST be able to: add one or more items with a table number, remove an item for a table, and query the items still remaining for a table.
 * The application MUST, upon creation request, store the item, the table number, and how long the item will take to cook.